uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

     %MuxWorkGroupInfo = type { [3 x i64], [3 x i64], [3 x i64], [3 x i64], i32 }
     ...

-This feature is only available when ComputeAorta is built with either the `CA_ENABLE_DEBUG_SUPPORT` option or the `CA_RISCV_DEMO_MODE` option enabled in CMake.
+This feature is only available when oneAPI Construction Kit is built with either the `CA_ENABLE_DEBUG_SUPPORT` option or the `CA_RISCV_DEMO_MODE` option enabled in CMake.